 Intrauterine insemination (IUI) treatment is the least invasive and technically easiest form of artificial insemination, with minimal complications.
 It is usually the first step in treating couples with unexplained infertility.

-With intrauterine insemination (IUI) treatment, the embryologist prepares a sample of motile sperm and places it inside your uterus.
+With IUI, the embryologist prepares a sample of motile sperm and places it inside your uterus.
 It’s done before an egg or eggs are released in either a natural or stimulated cycle.
 Conception occurs naturally in the body.

 On a stimulated cycle (super ovulation), the size and number of follicle are measured using ultrasonography; a Human Chorionic Gonadotrophin (HCG) injection is given to mature the eggs when the follicles reach a certain size.
 IUI is performed 24-36 hours after you have the HCG injection.